2009 Houston Astros season: May

 Every starter collected at least two hits on May 13—including pitcher Mike Hampton—for the Astros, who routed the Colorado Rockies, 15–11.
 Further, Houston piled on 24 hits in all, one short of the franchise record.

+Shortstop Miguel Tejada at bat for the Astros.

+From May 16 to June 3, Miguel Tejada manufactured a 17-game hitting streak, which tied for fourth-longest in the National League on the season.
+Tejada batted .444, .736 slugging percentage (SLG), nine doubles, four home runs, and 12 RBI.
+Later in the season, starting September 11, Tejada produced a longer hitting streak that reached 21 games.
+(Note: Longest streak of consecutive games, in 2009, playing in the NL, in the regular season, requiring hits ≥ 1, sorted by most games matching criteria.)

 During the May 17 contest at Wrigley Field, Iván Rodríguez connected for his 300th career home run.
 It was one of the first milestones featured in a season highlighting achievement by a number of distinguished veterans on this Astros roster.

+For the week ended May 24, Miguel Tejada batted .522 / .542 on-base percentage (OBP) / 1.043 SLG, 13 hits in 23 at bats, three home runs and three doubles.
+Tejada was selected as the NL Player of the Week.

-As of May 30, Houston had a record of 19–29 for last place in the NL Central division.
+As of May 30, Houston had a record of for last place in the NL Central division.

 June

 Wandy Rodríguez on the mound during the 2007 season.

+On June 5, Carlos Lee slugged his 13th career grand slam Lee's 10th home run of the season, this capped a seven-run sixth inning that led to a 9–1 Astros win over the Pittsburgh Pirates.
+Mike Hampton (4–4) scattered five hits and one run over seven innings to obtain the victory.

 Two Astros players achieved significant career milestones on June 13—Berkman conenected for his 300th home run, while Miguel Tejada collected his 2,000th hit to lead a 6–4 win over the Arizona Diamondbacks.
-Berkman joined Jeff Bagwell as the second Astro to have hit as many home runs with the team, while Tejada followed Craig Biggio and Bagwell as having collected their 2,000th hit in an Astros uniform.
+Berkman joined Jeff Bagwell as the second Astro to have hit as many home runs with the team.
+Meanwhile, Tejada joined José Cruz (September 15, 1985), Craig Biggio (May 4, 2001) and Bagwell (April 26, 2003, as players to have actualized their 2,000th hit in an Astros uniform.

 On June 17, Astros catcher Iván Rodríguez made his 2,227th start behind the dish against the Texas Rangers, his long-time team.
 This start broke the all-time record for games played at catcher.
 However, Rodríguez made two crucial errors that helped the Rangers to a 5–4 win.